Styyx1/Ruvaak-Readme/README.md

 This readme constsist of multiple parts.
 Check out the other parts like [Changes to gameplay](changes%20to%20gameplay.md) and the [Beginner's Guide](Ruvaak%20Beginners%20guide.md)

-### Game Folder
+### Root Builder

-Ruvaak uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
-All the files that you need to run the list are in a folder called “Game Root”.
-You don’t need to copy anything at all.
+To enable compatability with the GOG versions of Skyrim, Ruvaak uses a tool known as Root Builder.
+For more details regarding it, please view [the mod page](https://www.nexusmods.com/skyrimspecialedition/mods/31720) and our [guide to it](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md).
+**If you made your own stock game, don't forget to change the managed game in MO2's settings**

 ### ENB

-Ruvaak comes already set up with [E.V.C.
-ENB](https://www.nexusmods.com/skyrimspecialedition/mods/71743) for Aequinoctium Weathers.
-In the executables drop down menu in MO2, you will find an ENB Organizer that provides you with **a few** options.
-Depending on your PC you might want to check them out.
-All of them are kind of dark, fitting for the theme i was going for, except the new default one.
-If you want to install your own ENB put them into a separate folder in Ruvaak/tools/Enb Manager/Managed ENB.
-You need to manually add them in the ENB Manager program afterwards.
-Click on Skyrim --> Go to the preset Tab --> Add preset.\
-Take a look at [ENB Organizer](https://www.nexusmods.com/skyrim/mods/67077) for more information.
+Ruvaak comes already set up with [Ebony ENB](https://www.nexusmods.com/skyrimspecialedition/mods/83598). \
+To change the ENB, simply download your preferred preset, install it in MO2 making sure it's in a folder called ``Root``.
+Activate your ENB preset and then you now have a new ENB preset. \
+ENB is enabled by default, if you want to remove it, disable all mods under the ``ENB`` separator in MO2

 ### Optional Mods